odpi/egeria-charts/site/docs/charts/lab.md

 Where `lab` is the name you used in your original deployment.
 (You can see what it's called by first running `helm list` and reviewing the output.)

 (Then just re-run the last command in the Installation section above to get a fresh environment.)

-## Port Clashes
+## Overriding Configuration
-The chart is configured to use a fixed set of ports and expose them using a 'NodePort' service as described above.

-You may find you clash with other services setup in your cluster.
-If so you can override the ports by creating a file such as `lab.yaml` with the following contents:
+The chart is configured to use a default set of parameters.
+You can override these by creating a file such as `lab.yaml` with the  contents of any values you wish to modify, for example:

 ```
 service: